cloudnative-pg/cloudnative-pg/docs/src/security.md

 # Security

-This section contains information about security for Cloud Native PostgreSQL, that are analyzed at 3 different layers: Code, Container and Cluster.
+This section contains information about security for CloudNativePG, that are analyzed at 3 different layers: Code, Container and Cluster.

 !!!
 Warning